Hagwall86/Next-Doc/README.md

 # NextDoc-app build with Next.js, Tailwind, Tinymce Editor
-  Schoolproject built on Next.js
+  Schoolproject built on Next.js and with a MySQL-DB

 ## Start here:
-  ### Clone the reposity:
+  ### Clone the reposety:
   ```bash
   https://github.com/Hagwall86/next-doc.git